arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/one/index.md

 If all goes well, you will see the nodegroup status change to **ACTIVE** and new node joined on the cluster.

-If all goes well, you will see the nodegroup status change to **ACTIVE** and new node joined on the cluster.

 ```bash timeout=100 wait=70
 $ aws eks describe-nodegroup --cluster-name ${EKS_CLUSTER_NAME} --nodegroup-name new_nodegroup_1 --query 'nodegroup.status' --output text
 ACTIVE